 Shifting a Fixed Mindset: 5 Ways to Improve Your Mindset

 A fixed mindset can hold you back if you’re not aware of it.
-It takes deep introspection, a dose of courage, and a willingness to want to change when talking about fixed mindsets.
+It takes deep introspection, a dose of courage, and a willingness to want to change when talking about shifting fixed mindsets.
 I guess you’re reading this right now because you’re exploring your options.
-In this article, I am sharing how I personally shifted my fixed mindset so I could function with more of a growth mindset.
+In this article, I am sharing how I personally shifted my fixed mindset so I could function with a growth mindset.

 What is a fixed mindset?
 In case you haven’t read my fixed mindset vs growth mindset article, you can find it here.
 In summary, a fixed mindset is one that holds negative, limiting beliefs.
 A person with a fixed mindset believes they’re born with certain talents, skills, and capabilities that can’t be expanded.
 In other words, they believe they can’t improve themselves through learning, effort, or determination.

 What a depressing outlook to have on the capabilities of your mind!
 Your mind is powerful and thrives in an environment that encourages creativity, positivity, and new insights.
 You just need to believe it!

 Read on to find out how I personally shifted my fixed mindset to one of a growth mindset.
 I hope the five ways of improving your mindset help you to start the shift.

 1. Take Responsibility for Your Mindset

 How do you view the word, “responsibility”?
 Is it about shouldering the burdens of the world and trying to fix everyone else?
 Or, is it about taking control of your own life?
 This was a big lesson for me when I realized responsibility is actually the key to freedom.

 When you take responsibility, you’re no longer justifying or blaming.
 You understand that everything that has happened in your life is a result of your own actions, whether taken or not.